Our Mission.

 The current 250 kWh SunCell® design is expected to cost A$10,000 to mass produce.
 It has been designed to produce 2.19 million kWh (2.19 MWh) of electricity per year working 24/7 and have a working life of more than a decade.

-Therefore 124,657 SunCells costing some $1.25 billion can provide all of Australia’s electric power needs, with reliable, safe, emission free electricity.
+Therefore 124,657 SunCells® costing some $1.25 billion can provide all of Australia’s electric power needs, with reliable, safe, emission free electricity.
+Even at double to cost the advantage is clear and obvious.

 The capital cost of producing this power will be around $40,000 per MW.
 This compares more than favorably with all existing energy generating technology.